Riverscapes/ConfinementTool/UC1476_Help/README - The help file appears empty.txt

 1] Read this file first before you do anything!

-2] Download the CHM file to anwhere on your C:\ drive.
+2] Download the CHM file to anywhere on your C:\ drive.
 It has to be on your C:\ drive to work, so placing it on a network drive fill fail.

 3] Read [2] again I said C:\ drive!